lollox1k/lollox1k.github.io/content/Meccanica statistica/Dobrushin's uniqueness Theorem.md

 Following ideas from [[The Ising model]], we defined a notion of first order phase transition based on non-uniqueness of Gibbs measures.

-At the start of the proof of existence, which needs that the specification $\pi$ is quasilocal (continuos), we fixed a boundary condition $\omega \in \mathbb{Z}^d$.
+At the start of the proof of existence, which needs that the specification $\pi$ is quasilocal (continuous), we fixed a boundary condition $\omega \in \mathbb{Z}^d$.
 It tunrs out that uniqueness of Gibbs measure is the same as indipendence from boundary conditions: all the limiting measures are the same.

 **Lemma** The following are equivalent:
 1. Uniqueness holds: $\mathcal{G}(\pi) = \{\mu\}$